UNEDLabs/moodle-mod_ejsapp/README.txt

 CONFIGURING THE EJSAPP PLUGIN:

-Edit the configuration.php file form the ejsapp folder.
-You will find three variables:
+When installing ejsapp for the first time, you will need to set three variables:

-   COLUMNS_WIDTH: This is the total width occupied by your columns (in pixels) in your Moodle
+   columns_width: This is the total width occupied by your columns (in pixels) in your Moodle
                   visual theme.
 This variable is used to resize the applet size when embedded in Moodle and the "Preserve original applet layout" options is set to no.
 		  Default configuration works well with the default theme and with many others based on the two columns format.
 However, other themes may require changes in this variable.

-   APPLET_WIDTH:  This is the minimum width you want for your applet (in pixels).
-This
-		  variable is used to resize the applet size when embedded in Moodle and the "Preserve original applet layout" options is set to no.
-		  Default configuration works well with the default theme and with many others based on the two columns format.
-However, other themes may require changes in this variable.

-   COLLABORATIVE_PORT: When the "EJSApp Collaborative Sessions" block is also installed, this
+   collaborative_port: When the "EJSApp Collaborative Sessions" block is also installed, this
 		       variable sets the port used for establishing TCP connections in the collaborative sessions.

+   sarlab:	  This variable defines whether the SARLAB system is used for managing the
+		  access to the remote laboratories (requires SARLAB), or not.

 #####################################